 2. Human Capital

-A further point to consider is the nature of your human capital and income.
+human capital and income.
 Human capital provides a hedge against inflation and is decreasing with age.
 Think about investments to increase your human capital and invest in extreme chances.
-For example startups before 30 are more or less call options with limited downside risk.
+For

 When Warren lectures at business schools, he says, “I could improve your ultimate financial welfare by giving you a ticket with only 20 slots in it so that you had 20 punches—representing all the investments that you got to make in a lifetime.
 And once you’d punched through the card, you couldn’t make any more investments at all.”